Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Neurodiversity Affirmative Therapy Online, California

-When we begin online therapy for neurodiversity in a clinical setting with the neurodiversity-affirmative level of acceptance, therapy opens the door to self-acceptance and learning how to deal with personal issues in a respectful way.
+When we begin online therapy for neurodiversity in a clinical setting with the neurodiversity-affirmative level of acceptance.
+Therapy opens the door to self-acceptance and learning how to deal with personal issues in a respectful way.
 People commonly need support with self-care, recognizing and communicating personal needs, and figuring out how to be the best version of themself in relationships and a variety of environments.
-Therapy can empower you to be yourself.
+Working with a neurodiverse and inclusive therapist can empower you to be yourself.

 I support the neurodiverse community and their families.
 I work with couples on living with different neurotypes, communication, parenting, and problem-solving to help with adult-child relationships.
 I'm committed to sharing information and educating whenever possible.
 I believe that challenging exclusionary views and valuing diversity is important.
 Part of this is explaining ableist language and promoting inclusive alternatives.